levontumanyan/ragging-my-brain/README.md

 # Ingest & chunk your documents

 - [x] Recursively scans top directory for all .md files.
+- [ ] Currently using simple fixed-size chunks (you can later use smarter ones like nltk, langchain.text_splitter, or tiktoken).

 # Preprocessing the Markdown Content